ptvan/ptvan.github.io/_posts/2021-07-27-being-productive-in-Scala.md

 ### Build systems

 You can compile and link Scala code with [sbt](https://www.scala-sbt.org/), the predominant build tool.
 However, it is by no means the only option.
 Others include [Gradle](https://gradle.org/) and [Mill](https://www.lihaoyi.com/post/MillBetterScalaBuilds.html), the latter which created to address some of sbt's perceived shortcomings.

+Regardless of what build system you choose, you will have to do some setup.
+If you instead would like to work immediately on a small project, [Ammonite](https://ammonite.io/) turns Scala files into executable code by compiling your code transparently behind the scene, while also adding some features to the Scala REPL.